 Suppose you are working with a payroll system.
 You need to submit the payroll three days before the direct deposit date.
 Similarly, working with an outsourced payroll system requires you to submit payroll information 3 to 5 days before actual payroll submission.

 The timing of payroll deposits can vary from employer to employer.
 Typically, these are paid on pre-defined paydays.
 It can be the end of the month, end of the week and bi-weekly paydays.
 The companies usually prepare and schedule pay 2 to 3 days before the actual payday.
 It ensures the funds are available on time.
-For example, if a payday is Friday, the direct deposit may initiated on Wednesday or Thursday.
+For example, if a payday is Friday, the direct deposit may be initiated on Wednesday or Thursday.

 Payroll money typically comes from the organization’s funds.
 However, in small companies, it may directly come from an employer’s bank account.
 For instance, if a company has a large number of employees, the payroll will be compiled from the organizational revenue or fund account.
 However, a small company with 5 to 10 employees might get paid via an employer’s account.